 Our Story

-St Philip’s Anglican Church is a new church plant of the Anglican Diocese of the South, which is part of the Anglican Church in North America.
+St Philip’s Anglican Church is a one year old church plant of the Anglican Diocese of the South, which is part of the Anglican Church in North America.
 We are located in Tuscaloosa, Alabama.

-The Rev. Jim Barton is leading the plant.
-Jim was ordained in 2020 and has spent the past four years leading St John’s Anglican Church in Americus, GA.
+Jim Barton is leading the plant.
+Jim was ordained in 2020.
+Before moving to Tuscaloosa, he spent four years leading St John’s Anglican Church in Americus, GA.
 Jim is married to Kelsey, and they are the proud parents of four.

 Our Mission